Let’s Answer the Question, “Why Should Students Be Allowed to Use Cell Phones in Class?” With 9 Reasons

 In this video, CJ Reynolds is talking about tips that he uses to keep kids off their phones without making it a big deal.

-Share these rules for digital etiquette with your students to help ensure cell phones are a beneficial tool, not one that distracts from learning.
+Share these rules for digital etiquette with your students to help ensure phones are a beneficial tool, not one that distracts from learning.

 1. Put your phone down when someone is talking to you and make eye contact with the speaker.